Dusun people: Kota Belud Dusuns

-In this district located in the northern part of Sabah's West Coast Division, there are two Dusun sub-tribes that are native to this district, namely the Tindal who are of Central Dusunic stock and also Tobilung, who are interrelated ethno-linguistically to the Rungus ethnic group as well as the Kimaragang, Sonsogon and Sandayo tribes in neighbouring Kota Marudu district in Sabah's northern Kudat Division.
+In this district located in the northern part of Sabah's West Coast Division, there are two Dusun sub-tribes that are native to this district, namely the Tindal who are of Central Dusunic stock and also Tobilung, who are interrelated ethno-linguistically to the Rungus ethnic group as well as the Kimaragang, Garo, Sonsogon and Sandayo tribes in neighbouring Kota Marudu district in Sabah's northern Kudat Division.
 The Tindal Dusun dominates the Kota Belud district as its main settlement as the largest Dusun sub-ethnic with around 38,097 Tindals scattered across the district.
 Tindal Dusun community strongly adheres to traditional practices and beliefs of old customs they inherited from their ancestors, with each custom and belief practised being closely related to human life, the environment and cosmology.
 Traditional customs and beliefs are practised and well maintained by custom practitioners and village heads, with the latter playing a role in continuing traditional practices such as in wedding ceremonies and in the laws of sogit (tribe punishment).
 Most of the younger generation of Tindal Dusun today have embraced both Christianity (mostly Sidang Injil Borneo and Seventh-day Adventism with Anglican, Catholic, True Jesus Church as well as Lutheran/Basel minorities) and Islam (especially to those who intermarry Muslim Ranau Dusuns who settled in the border areas within the Ranau-Kota Belud highway as well as Muslim-majority ethnic groups such as the Bajaus and Iranuns).